akashchavan2104/akashchavan2104/README.md

 - 👋 Hi, I’m Akash Chavan.
-- 💡 I'm pursuing Engineering at College of Engineering Pune.
-- ⚙️ I’m passionate about learning Energent technologies.
-- 📈 I’m good in handling & visualising data + Python programming + ML algorithms.
-- 🔮 I want to become a Data Scientist / DL Engineer.
+- 💡 Graduate from Coep Technological University with distinction.
+- ⚙️ Passionate Data Scientist with a strong foundation in Machine Learning, Computer Vision, and Power BI.
+- 👨‍💼 Member of startup ELESPA (Building new generation Hybrid Evs).
+- 🏆 KPIT SPARKLE 2021 - Platinum Awardee
+- 📈 Ready for analysis & Clear as DATA.
+- 🔮 Engineer from Heart & Artist from Soul.
-- 📫 How to reach me - akashchavan2104@gmail.com
+- 📫 How to reach me - chavanam19.coep@gmail.com

 <!---
 akashchavan2104/akashchavan2104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.